Berni1557/CACSLabeler/docs/CACSLabeler.md

 ## TODO

-- Put ComputeAgatston button at the end
 - Check statistics widget
 - Export results
 - Load scans from folder
 - Load scan by filename
-- Filepath to settings file
+- Filepath to settings file -> Done

+BUGs:

+- Input folder/scan does not exist -> No error
+- Set active image corresponding to correct label